bartoszkoziel/at-to-mass-Converter/README.md

 # at-to-mass-Converter
-Simple python app that allows to calculate masses of ingriedients of an alloy from number of atoms to mass of each element
+Simple python app that allows to calculate weight of ingriedients of an alloy.
+Enter the %at and recive %wt.

 ![alt text](https://github.com/bartoszkoziel/at-to-mass-Converter/blob/main/preview.gif)